Quasinormal modes and bound states of massive scalar fields in wormhole spacetimes: Numerical values

 \section{Numerical values}

-In this appendix we provide some numerical values of the QNFs via CFM for the generalized Bronnikov-Ellis wormholes.
+In this appendix we provide some numerical values of the QNFs via CFM for the wormhole spacetime described by Eq. (\ref{wormhole}).
 In Table \ref{NVBE1} and \ref{NVMT0} we show the QNFs for the fundamental mode for $M/b_0 =0.1$, and $M/b_0 =0.25$, respectively, and in Table \ref{NVBE12} and \ref{NVMT02} we show the QNFs for the first overtone ($n=1$) for $M/b_0 =0.1$, and $M/b_0 =0.25$, respectively.